olmallet81/URT/README.md

 - to have built URT shared library with Blaze
 - to have run ./URT/examples/example1.cpp (to write random data to CSV files)

-To compile the Cython code and build the shared library that will be imported from python, run ./URT/python/setup.py with the following command: *python setup.py build_ext --inplace*.
+To compile the Cython code and build the shared library that will be imported from Python, under ./URT/python run setup.py with the following command: *python setup.py build_ext --inplace*.

 Before running python export the URT C++ library path with the following command (under Linux):
 *export LD_LIBRARY_PATH=/path/to/URT/lib:$LD_LIBRARY_PATH*.